The School of Library and Information Science awards a limited number of graduate assistantships and partial-tuition scholarships.

-As an incoming or continuing SLIS student, you will automatically be considered for scholarships, if you have applied by the February 1 priority deadline.
+As an incoming or continuing SLIS student, you will automatically be considered for our scholarships, if you have applied by the February 1 priority deadline.
 Theses scholarships range from one-time awards of $1,000-$2000.
 We also offer two Distinguished Scholarships, which are $2,000 a semester for up to four semester.

 For information on student loans, work-study eligibility, or University financial assistance outside SLIS, please contact The University of Iowa Office of Student Financial Aid, 208 Calvin Hall, Iowa City, Iowa 52242-1315 or visit the website for The Office of Student Financial Aid.